Contractors in Oregon are required by the

 Unlike an insurance policy, which protects contractors from their work causing accidental damages, the surety bond protects the public and other businesses that work with the contractor.
 The contractor is ultimately responsible for their actions and must reimburse the surety company for paid claims.
 Think of the surety as providing a letter of credit that demonstrates to the CCB that it’s safe to license you to perform construction.
 It is not Jet’s aim to pay bond claims, but to curb claims activity through proper education and representation of contractors.

-A bond claim that is not resolved can result in the CCB revoking, suspending, or refusing to renew a license in accordance with ORS 701.102.
+A bond claim that is not resolved can result in the Board revoking, suspending, or refusing to renew a license in accordance with ORS 701.102.
 There is also a possibility the CCB will take punitive action by placing you on probation or requiring a higher bond limit.
 The Oregon Revised Statute Chapter 701 has generic conditions for disciplinary action allowing the CCB to freely make their judgments on a case-by-case basis.
 It will help to work with the CCB during disputes so they will grant a more favorable action against your license.

 If you are on monthly payments you don’t have to worry about renewing your bond.
 So long as the automatic payment comes through the bond will remain current with the CCB.
 There is a 30-day grace period where the bond will remain active with the CCB should a monthly installment be missed for any reason.

-The Oregon Construction Contractor Board will not back date a bond after cancellation.
+The Oregon Construction Contractors Board will not back date a bond after cancellation.
 You should ensure payment information is updated quickly to avoid a gap in bond coverage.
 If you make payment after the cancellation of the bond, a new bond will be issued and there will be a gap in bonding.

 Contractors paying the bond on an annual basis need to submit payment before their renewal date.
 Don’t worry about putting this on your calendar as Jet will notify you with plenty of time to make payment for the bond renewal.
 Unlike other insurance companies, we do not require any additional paperwork for bond renewal and payment is all that is needed.
 The CCB does not require any renewal paperwork.

 Yes, you can with Jet!
-Jet can quickly file a cancellation notice to the Oregon Construction Contractor Board and return all unearned premium.
+Jet can quickly file a cancellation notice to the Oregon Construction Contractors Board and return all unearned premium.
 For monthly payments we will promptly stop the payment process.
 The bond has a 30-day cancellation provision, so it will not cancel until 30 days after Jet provides a written notice to the CCB.
 Premium returns at Jet take into account that 30-day period where the bond remains active as Jet is still providing coverage at that time.

 If you miss a monthly payment, we will send you a notice to get that payment in before a cancellation is filed to the CCB.
 Life and business can be distracting and Jet’s team is understanding of that fact as we work with you if a payment gets missed.
 Other carriers leave management of payments to third party financing companies who have no control over bond filing, leaving you chasing down who to make payment to, how to get a bond reactivated, and more often than not dealing with people who are indifferent if your bond is cancelled.
 Most often these are not even the people who sold you the bond!